-Measuring just 615 metres long (672 yards), Avenue Montaigne is a short little side street off of the world famous Champs-Elysées in Paris France.
+Measuring just 615 metres long (672 yards), Avenue Montaigne is a short little side street off the world-famous Champs-Elysées in Paris, France.

-Plan on doing mostly window shopping unless you’re prepared to spend a lot of money because this little street is home to mainly famous luxury brands.
-Giorgio Armani, Chanel, Gucci, Givenchy & Dior all have a store here.
+Plan on mostly window shopping unless you’re prepared to spend a lot of money because this little street is home to mainly famous luxury brands.
+Giorgio Armani,

 3. Avenue George V

 Paris, France: €2,798 per sq.m. per year (US $297/sq. ft. / yr.).

 Avenue George V is another short but high-end shopping street located off of the Champs Elysées in Paris.

 Measuring just 730 metres long (800 yds), it is one of three famous Avenues that make up the coveted GOLDEN TRIANGLE in Paris: 1) Avenue des Champs-Élysées, 2) Avenue Montaigne, and 3) Avenue George V.

 The Golden Triangle